What is the purpose of the fund?

 How to apply:

-If you need any more support please email email@example.com or call 0161 339 2345 and ask for Hayley.
+If you need any more information or support please email email@example.com or call 0161 339 2345 and ask for Hayley.